 Always thrive on creating a decently perfect water condition for these beautiful reds.
 As aforementioned, shrimps have a high susceptibility to nitrates and Ammonias.
 Filters with huge bio-media capacities are the real deal.
 However, their price can be a little hard on the pocket – and their flow rates can be harsh on Cherry Shrimp.

 So expert recommendation is to go for a cheaper yet effective option, which a sponge filter happens to be one.
 Sponge filters perform biological and mechanical filtration.
 This filter type keeps your cherry shrimp safer as it’s designed to not suck them up.
 Also, shrimps feed on the extra food left on the sponge filter exterior.

 Although cherry shrimps are hardy and tolerable to non-deal conditions.
-The following parameters can be used to plan healthy living:
+The following range of water parameters can be used as a guideline to plan healthy living:

 Cherry Shrimp can tolerate a wide range of water temperatures, ranging from 65°F – 75°F

 Water Hardness and pH Range

 The pH levels should be between 6.2 to 8.0.
 Water hardness can range from 3 – 15 DKH

 Cherry shrimp have no lighting requirement, however if you keep freshwater plants or what to bring out your shrimp’s colors more, you may want to consider a planted tank led system